ethereum/homestead-guide/source/ether.rst

 ================================================================================

 Ether is the name of the currency used within Ethereum.
 It is used to pay for computation within the EVM.
-This is done indirectly by purchasing gas for ether as explained in _`gas`.
+This is done indirectly by purchasing gas for ether as explained in :ref:`gas-and-ether`.

 Denominations
 --------------------------------------------------------